Part Time Ecology Instructor Positions Available

 • Trust in children’s ability to construct learning and meaning for themselves with guidance, and ability to provide flexible enough learning experiences to allow them to do so

-•Comfort handling small, harmless wildlife, including insects, reptiles, and amphibians, including snakes
+•Comfort handling small, harmless wildlife, including insects, amphibians, and reptiles.

 •Strong interest or background in New England natural history